Information that should be considered along with the dog door Installation Instructions

 5. Framing the Solo Pet Door in your wall.
 The smaller Solo Pet Door sizes can be easily secured to a stud with the screws that come with your unit, with the larger 2014 and larger pet door models you may want to frame around the unit in the wall to provide extra stability.

 6. While the Solo Pet Door installation takes into account more factors than simpler designed pet doors, we have found that many customer actually install these themselves.
 If you have any questions during the dog door installation or if your contractor has any questions; please give us a call 7 days a week.
 We will be happy to assist you.

 Additional Considerations for Installing the Solo Pet Door in a Door

-1. The door you have selected for a Solo Pet Door installation should have enough surface area for the Solo Pet Door to mount to.
+1. The home door you have selected for a Solo Pet Door installation should have enough surface area for the Solo Pet Door to mount to.
 Many doors will have a glass portion at the top.
 The smaller Solo Pet Door will easily mount below these windows on the door.
 The larger sizes, will encroach over the window and be very difficult if not impossible to install.

-3. Types of Doors that will accept the Solo Pet Door: The Solo Pet Door can be installed on any door type, metal skin / insulated, wood, fiberglass etc. If mounted on a metal door, you will notice that the Solo Pet Door will open and close once when you use the the main door yourself.
+3. Types of home doors that will accept the Solo Pet Door: The Solo Pet Door can be installed on any door type, metal skin / insulated, wood, fiberglass etc. If mounted on a metal door, you will notice that the Solo Pet Door will open and close once when you use the the home door yourself.
 The reason for this is when metal moves it generates a small magnetic wave.
 The sensor in the Solo Pet Door will pick this up and cycle only once.
 It will not continue to open and close.
 This normally will not interfere with the use or reasons for choosing the Solo Pet Door for your pet.